Velocidex/velociraptor-docs/content/docs/vql/_index.md

 ```

 This query will be very slow because the `process_lookup` stored query
-will be re-evaluated for each row returned from netstat (i.e. for each
+will be re-evaluated for each row returned from netstat (that is, for each
 socket).

-However we do not expect the process listing to change that quickly!
+The process listing will not likely change during the few seconds it takes the query to run.
-It would make more sense to have the process listing cached in memory
+It would be more efficient to have the process listing cached in memory
 for the entire length of the query.
-It is not expected to change over
-the few seconds the query will run.

-Therefore we wish to `Materialize` the query
+We recommend that you `Materialize` the query:

 ```sql
 LET process_lookup <= SELECT Pid AS ProcessPid, Name FROM pslist()